-The compression damping force is adjusted on the left front fork leg only.
-To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw in direction (a).
-To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw in direction (b).
+To increase the compression damping force and thereby harden the compression damping, turn the adjusting bolt on each fork leg in direction (a).
+To decrease the compression damping force and thereby soften the compression damping, turn the adjusting bolt on each fork leg in direction (b).